MI5's Resources and Links

 Secret Intelligence Service (SIS)

-SIS, commonly known as MI6, is responsible for obtaining secret information and conducting operations in support of the UK's foreign policy objectives, and to counter threats to UK interests worldwide.
+SIS, often known as MI6, is responsible for obtaining secret information and conducting operations in support of the government's foreign policy objectives, and to counter threats to UK interests worldwide.

 Government Communications Headquarters (GCHQ)